-Your vagina’s ecosystem is composed of a very delicate balance of a small amount of yeast cells and a larger amount of “good” bacteria, usually the strain Lactobacillus acidophilus, which keep the yeast cells in check, all while maintaining its ideal acidic pH.
+Your vagina’s ecosystem is composed of a very delicate balance of a small number of yeast cells and a larger amount of “good” bacteria, usually, the strain Lactobacillus acidophilus, which keeps the yeast cells in check, all while maintaining its ideal acidic pH.
 Yeast infections can occur when that balance is thrown off and there is an overgrowth of yeast cells.
-Yeast also thrive on sugar and warm, moist environments.
+Yeast also thrives on sugar and warm, moist environments.
 Furthermore, irritation to the vaginal tissue can essentially cause micro-tears, increasing vulnerability to infection.

 There are a few usual suspects when it comes to potential causes of yeast infection, such as antibiotics, douching, and a weak immune system, but the following may be a bit more surprising to learn about.

 - Excessive alcohol consumption: In addition to having the ability to kill off the good bacteria in your body, alcohol contains large amounts of sugar and yeast, both prime contributors to yeast infections.
 Just another good reason to slow down the Chardonnay consumption on a big night out.

 - Scented tampons: Scented tampons: Products meant to “deodorize” your vagina, along with seemingly harmless toiletries and household items (bubble bath, scented soaps, scented laundry detergent), can actually do a lot more harm than good.
 These items are loaded with chemicals that can irritate your vagina and vulva, upsettingthe natural pH balance.
 If you are prone to infections, avoid using anything with added fragrances near your vagina and consider switching to a menstrual cup that is made from medical grade silicone and won’t upset that harmonious balance that your vagina works so hard to preserve.